 The book covers the far east as well though not in as much detail as Europe – understandable as almost 90 percent of the casualties occurred in europe or in North africa.

-Stuart Haddock picked a topic that has previously been unaddressed – and going by the end product, he could not have picked up a more deserving topic or done more justice to this.
+Stuart Hadaway picked a topic that has previously been unaddressed – and going by the end product, he could not have picked up a more deserving topic or done more justice to this.